Sonos Ace Headphones Review

 Our Verdict

 The Sonos Ace are satisfactory for neutral sound.
 Their out-of-the-box sound profile is somewhat warm but a bit uneven.
-Vocals and instruments are a touch forward in the mix but are also slightly cluttered by the added bass.
-Sibilants like hi-hats are bright enough to cut through the boominess.
+Vocals and instruments are present but can sound uneven due to some peaks and dips in the high-mid and low-treble ranges.
+The added bass can also muddy things up.
+Sibilants like hi-hats are bright enough to cut through the boominess, but can also sound piercing.
 Unfortunately, even though they have some sound customization features, the bass and treble sliders are quite limiting.
 The head tracking feature can help give you the impression of a more dimensional sound.

 Pros